-The Issuer has appointed as registrar (the "Registrar") for all Notes and as paying agent in respect of the Notes represented by the DTC Global Note (the "U.S. Paying Agent") and [State Street Bank and Trust Company] as paying agent for the Notes represented by the DBC Global Note (the "DM Paying Agent") (the DM Paying Agent and the U.S. Paying Agent are referred to as the "Paying Agents").
-So long as the Notes are listed as the Luxembourg Stock Exchange and the rules of such exchange so require, the Company will have a paying agent and transfer agent in Luxembourg. , as the Registrar, provides the link between DTC and DBC.
-The Issuer shall ensure that for as long as any Notes shall be outstanding there shall always be a Registrar, a U.S. Paying Agent and a DM paying agent to perform the functions assigned to any of them in the Note Indenture.
+The Issuer has appointed State Street Bank and Trust Company as registrar (the "Registrar") for all Notes and as paying agent in respect of the Notes represented by the DTC Global Note (the "U.S. Paying Agent") and State Street Bank GmbH as paying agent for the Notes represented by the DBC Global Note (the "DM Paying Agent") (the DM Paying Agent and the U.S. Paying Agent are referred to as the "Paying Agents").
+So long as the Notes are listed on the Luxembourg Stock Exchange and the rules of such exchange so require, the Company will have a paying agent and transfer agent in Luxembourg.
+State Street Bank and Trust Company, as the Registrar, provides the link between DTC and DBC.
+The Issuer shall ensure that for as long as any Notes shall be outstanding there shall always be a Registrar, a U.S. Paying Agent and a DM Paying Agent to perform the functions assigned to any of them in the Indenture.